-The submitted layout demonstrates that the back-to-back separation distances between dwellings would comply with the Councils residential design guide.
+The submitted layout demonstrates that the majority of back-to-back separation distances between dwellings would comply with the Councils residential design guide.
 Where these fall below 21m, the properties are angled to ensure there would be sufficient privacy and meet with the guidance.
+Plot 57 to 77 does fall short of the 21m - but only by a nominal amount (0.4m).

-In terms of garden sizes, the applicant has amended the layout so that the proportion of gardens that meet, or exceed, the standard now stands at 88.8% (183 out of 206 unit).
-This is a significant increase from previous iteration of the layout.
+In terms of garden sizes, the applicant has amended the layout so that the proportion of gardens that meet, or exceed, the standard now stands at 87%.
+This is a significant increase from original iteration of the layout.
 Although, a percentage do fall below the standard, this is considered to be acceptable.
 The scheme provides an extension to the public open space in the northern corner of the site, which is a short walking distance to all dwellings.